 So instead of going into your diet with an “all-or-nothing” approach, find a happy middle ground and start to work on your relationship with food.
 This will do wonders in helping you achieve your health goals and makes the journey much more enjoyable.

 Changing the way you think about food, by eating more mindfully, can be an effective approach to weight management for a lot of people.

-It's important to note that current research suggests to reap the most benefits from mindful eating include it as a part of a comprehensive mindfulness program containing elements such as meditation, breathe exercises, and other diet and lifestyle modifications.
+It's important to note that current research suggests including mindful eating as part of a comprehensive mindfulness program containing elements such as meditation, breathing exercises, and other diet and lifestyle modifications.

 Here are some of the top reasons why you should consider eating more mindfully: